etransfer/EHPath/README.md

 The pdb_list is located in the main_dir and each row contains a protein pathway to be analyzed.
 For each pdb in the pdb_list, EHPath_multirun.py will call either EHPath_single_electron.py or EHPath_single_hole.py depending on user input to run the original EHPath.

 The input files should be located in an input folder within the main_dir.
 The donor node csv file should be named ‘Donor_Nodes_’ + pdb + ‘.csv’, the bridge nodes file should be labelled ‘Bridging_Nodes_’ + pdb + ‘.csv’ and the acceptor node file ‘Acceptor_Nodes_’ + pdb + ‘.csv’.
-After a successful EHPath multirun, the output from each pdb will be individually saved in the output folder within the main_dir.
+After a successful EHPath Multirun computation, the output from each pdb will be individually saved in the output folder within the main_dir.

 To make it easier for users, a get_input_files.py script can be used to create the pdb_list.
 In the folder containing the EHPath_multirun.py script, use the bash command: